Billmate/billmate-checkout-for-woocommerce/src/readme.txt

 == Changelog ==
 = 2021.02.08    - version 1.0.2 =
 * Tweak         - Tweak WC checkout form submission logic.
-The plugin is no longer reliant on a hashchange to send purchase_complete reponse to Billmate.
+The plugin is no longer reliant on a hashchange to send purchase_complete response to Billmate.
 * Tweak         - Adds stacktrace in logging.

 = 2021.01.28    - version 1.0.1 =